mitsuba-renderer/mitsuba3/docs/src/getting_started/compiling.rst

 .. warning::

-    Neither GPU- nor differentiable rendering currently work on MacOS, and this is unlikely to change in the future since they require a CUDA-compatible graphics card.
-Please voice your concern to Apple if you are unhappy with their expulsion of NVIDIA drivers from the Mac ecosystem.
+    Neither GPU- nor differentiable rendering currently work on macOS, which is sadly unlikely to change in the future.
+Mitsuba heavily relies on CUDA, which was expelled from the Mac ecosystem.
+Please voice your concerns to Apple if you are unhappy with this state of affairs.